 All responsible politicians must be prepared to create space for healthy compromise, and not fear to negotiate when there is credible opportunity to do so; the only rule is that we must never negotiate out of fear.

 You must not go to a negotiation round with an empty head, it will soon be overflowing with foreign dump, and you will leave the negotiation table worse than when you came in – confused with no solution to your challenges.
 We need to be clear about what we want and demand it.
-Our rivals must know we will settle for less, we will not sacrifice our principles to make friends out of bullies who can only be friends with those people who agree with their every word.
+Our rivals must know we will not settle for less, we will not sacrifice our principles to make friends out of bullies who can only be friends with those people who agree with their every word.

 We have as many options to change the course of our political journey as we give ourselves.
 All options are on the table, nothing is ruled in, nothing is ruled out but it would be reasonable to give nonviolent resistance as much chance as possible.
 Below are the options that need to be explored: